Soaring Heart avoids synthetics and makes sure all of our materials are natural, organic, and grown responsibly—no synthetics, no chemicals.

 impervious to mold, mildew or decay.
 The inability of kapok fiber to absorb moisture also makes it an inhospitable environment for dust mites, so kapok can help to control allergies.

 At Soaring Heart, we use only use organic buckwheat hulls that have been carefully selected for use in pillows.
 The buckwheat is also roasted, insuring that the hulls contain no live mold spores, stems, flowers, or other foreign particles.

 Buckwheat hulls are a byproduct of milling buckwheat, and in traditional Japanese sleeping arrangements they are used as filling for pillows.
 The hulls move freely within the pillow casing, meaning that they fill in the contours presented to them, then settle together to hold the weight with a passive, individualized, breathable support.

 Buckwheat doesn't retain body heat, so sleeping on a buckwheat pillow always feels cool and dry.

 A new mattress that properly supports the neck and spine, relieves pressure points, and reduces tension in the muscles and joints greatly increases your quality of life.
-And a mattress that is exquisitely crafted with superior, healthful, organic materials and zero chemicals or fire retardants is even better.
-Our organic mattresses and futons are made from materials that offer intrinsic health benefits such as thermal regulation, dust mite resistance, and pain relief.
+And a mattress that is exquisitely crafted with superior, organic materials and zero chemicals or fire retardants is even better.
+Our organic mattresses and futons are made from materials that offer intrinsic health benefits such as thermal regulation and dust mite resistance.
 At Soaring Heart Natural Bed Company, our philosophy is better health through sleep and we constantly set the bar higher on what a quality mattress can offer.

 Conditions such as fibromyalgia, arthritis, and chronic pain can be positively affected by improving one's mattress setup.
 People suffering from allergies, multiple chemical sensitivities, or other auto-immune irregularities may also find comfort in our all natural and organic products, because they are synthetic and chemical free.